vbookshelf/ChatGPT-Experiments/Exp_02-simple-php-form-output-to-new-page/README.md

-## Exp_02 - Review a simple method to work with a form on php
+## Exp_02 - Review a simple method to work with a form using php
 <br>

 ### Objective